Here’s how Papertrail calculates usage and charges, plus a bit about how we think.

 While message processing isn’t the only element of providing Papertrail, that 720x volume difference would mean that Company A’s fees would heavily subsidize Company B’s service.

 To examine log data transfer by sender or time, visit Usage.
-From that page, one can also generate a CSV of usage by sender and hour for further analysis.
+A CSV of usage by sender and hour is also available for further analysis.

 When an account reaches a log data transfer limit and Papertrail stops processing its logs, upgrade or enable Additional Usage to re-enable service immediately.
-Service is typically reactivated immediately after a plan upgrade or Additional Usage is enabled.
+Service is typically reactivated almost immediately after additional transfer is enabled.

 Paying monthly with a credit or debit card leads to a more flexible, less expensive, and simpler service.
 Here’s why:

-Do you prefer an alternate payment method or pre-paying annually?
-Please tell us more via email@example.com so we can find the right solution for your situation.
+Do you prefer an alternate payment method or pre-paying yearly?
+Please tell us more so we can find the right solution for your situation.

 PDF receipts are shown on the same page, and all will contain the information provided.
 The custom text can be more than 1 line.